PacLII Home | Databases | WorldLII | Search | Feedback

 I will now hear counsel concerning the penalty, if any, which is appropriate on these occasions.
 There is also the question of the drafting and broadcast of an apology.

-[Edi Note: After hearing counsel, the Commissioner continued:]
+[Editors’ Note: After hearing counsel, the Commissioner continued:]

-I accept the difficulties which SIBC have in field.
-They are handling a large volume of material every ery day and they do not have a lawyer trained in these matters on the premises or, indeed, quick and easy access to one.
+I accept the difficulties which SIBC have in this field.
+They are handling a large volume of material every day and they do not have a lawyer trained in these matters on the premises or, indeed, quick and easy access to one.

 I will not impose any penalty on this occasion.
-I accept SIBC had no malicious or improper motive.
-However, aer, a high standard of care should be maintained and the court in the future will be less inclined to impose no penalty.
+I accept that SIBC had no malicious or improper motive.
+However, a high standard of care should be maintained and the court in the future will be less inclined to impose no penalty.

-Costs of $o be paid by respondent.
+Costs of $100 to be paid by respondent.

 PacLII: Copyright Policy | Disclaimers | Privacy Policy | Feedback